-Warsaw Community Public Library has over 350 science fiction films in their collection.
-Here are some suggestions you might want to watch.
+Even though “Dunkirk” is not yet available on DVD for you to watch, the Warsaw Community Public Library has over 150 war films in their collection.
+Here are a few suggestions of films you might want to watch.

 Nothing about war is comical or fun but there are war films that are funny and comedic.
 “MASH”, “1941”, “Good Morning Vietnam” and “Whiskey Tango Foxtrot” are some of the funniest war films available.

 If your significant other does not like films that involve action and battles, then go with a romantic war film.
 “Pearl Harbor”, “The English Patient”, “In Love & War”, or “Casablanca” are all romance worthy.

 The library also has several award winning war films.
 “Saving Private Ryan”, “The Hurt Locker”, “Platoon”, “Schindler’s List” and “American Sniper” are some of the best movies involving war.

 Documentary war films are an excellent source of information.
 “Last Days of Vietnam”, “The Korean War in Color”, “The Control Room” and “The Civil War”, which is a Ken Burns film, are informative and interesting.